Cypress-Spain/talks/ISSUE_TEMPLATE.md

 (Any constraints you have, e.g. specific dates) (Condicionantes, por ejemplo una fecha específica)

-# Date you are available / Disponibilidad
+# Dates you are available / Disponibilidad